Floorp-Projects/Floorp/docs/contributing/debugging/debugging_webrtc_calls.rst

 the contents of the page.
 This will produce an HTML file suitable for attaching to bug reports.

-In the event of a WebRTC issue, the `Enable WebRTC Log Preset` button is a very quick way to start logging.
+In the event of a WebRTC issue, the :code:`Enable WebRTC Log Preset` button is a very quick way to start logging.
 Pressing that button will open a new tab with `about:logging <about:logging>`__ with the :code:`webrtc` preset selected.
 This preset contains all :ref:`standard-logging-modules`.
 Logging